Contents

 Use online spreadsheets as main platform

-The technical and procedural requirements for data processing are listed in Table 9, which are mostly in regards to how data from databases could be regularly or automatically collected and processed to supply the metrics measurements based on the input from the user interface and application logic.
+The technical and procedural requirements for data process are listed in Table 9, which mostly in regards of how data from databases could be regularly or automatically collected and processed to supply the metrics measurements based on the input from the user interface and application logic.

 By the gaps analysis, gaps or deficiencies in the new performance management system, where the performance dashboards have been implemented, were identified, listed, and compared to the deficiencies that had been identified on the previous management system (pre-performance dashboards) in Table 10.
-By the new performance management system, almost all deficiencies from the previous system had been resolved, however there are two that still had issues.
+By the new performance management system, almost all deficiencies from the previous system had been resolved, however there is two that still had issues.
 Regarding the “partnership” foundation of an ideal performance management system, there were still departments, especially those dealing with confidential data, that have not fully embraced the performance management system by maintaining information.
-Regarding the “keep it stupid simple” rules of an ideal performance management system, not all manual processes that are prone to human error can be automated by the tools that had been already used in the performance dashboards implementation.
-The automation of the processes requires tools with more capability beyond the one that had been utilized, however this would mean that the company needs to invest more as the required tools usually are not open source.
-In short, as almost all deficiencies from the previous system had been resolved, the business issues should have been greatly reduced.
+Regarding the “keep it stupid simple” rules of an ideal performance management system, not all manual processes that prone to human error, can be automate by the tools that had been already used in the performance dashboards implementation.
+The automation of the processes requires tools with more capability beyond the one that had been utilized; however, this would mean that the company need to invest more as the required tools usually are not opened

 Result of Gap Analysis on The Previous Performance Management System (Before)